23 Jun 2010 Indepth Analysis: Hijacking Human Rights

 Before the War, Canada’s classical liberal culture placed a high value on individual rights and freedoms.
 Despite this, Canadian society generally permitted discrimination against minorities, especially Jewish people and non-whites.
 But the liberal conception of rights provided a strong basis for the development of anti-discrimination views.

-’s early political culture the soil did exist for equality rights Canada
+- [I]n Canada’s early political culture the soil did exist for equality rights

 - consciousness to take root.
 And in the 1940s that soil proved to be productive.
 In

 - a rights-oriented political culture, the experience of the Second World War

 - stimulated the growth of equality rights consciousness.
 By focusing attention on

 - the evils of racism and discrimination, the importance of human dignity, and the

 - importance of human rights—including the right to be free from discrimination—